tweag/nickel/doc/manual/package-management.md

 - a git repository (local or remote), or
 - the global Nickel package index.

-We make a distinction here between "importing libraries" and "importing files."
+We make a distinction here between "importing libraries" and "importing files".
 In Nickel, you can import a local file with the `import "path/to/file.ncl"` syntax.
 Usually, you will use this kind of local import when the file doing the importing and the file being imported are part of the same project and managed in the same source code repository.
-When we talk about "importing libraries," we're talking about importing code that's managed and versioned separately from the code that's doing the importing.
+When we talk about "importing libraries", we're talking about importing code that's managed and versioned separately from the code that's doing the importing.
 As a consequence, Nickel provides tooling to help ensure that you're importing an appropriate version of a library, and obtaining